keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 1. After importing, navigate to **Workflow Versions** by typing this as a search term into the upper left search box.

+1. add credentials and remediation url in the table

 1. Find the `keptn-carts-remediation` workflow.

 1. **TODO add instructions if changes to workflow have to be made**

 ## Setup a Dynatrace Problem Notification